 - By the end of the second proof, if the braid starts to pull away from seams then the bread has over proofed.
 It will probably get a little flat while baking, but by all means tear it apart and dip in some tea.

 - For the second proofing, I've found doing a cool rise instead of a warm one with steam works best, as too much heat kills the yeast and makes the bread fall flat when baking.
-Although I've seen some of you have success with adding steaming water near where the bread is proofing.
+Although, I've seen some of you have success with adding steaming water near where the bread is proofing.

 - Rubbing butter or egg wash on bread loaf before baking will give the bread a hard crust and make it overly browned when baking.
 If that's how you enjoy it, then go for it.

-- When the bread comes out of the oven, immediately rub butter and cover with a towel for a few minutes.
+- When the bread comes out of the oven, immediately rub butter and cover with a kitchen towel for a few minutes.

 Proof the yeast in warm water, if you don't have a thermometer, just make sure the water is lukewarm.
-Add 1 tsp sugar, give it a stir and let it bloom for 6-8 minutes.
+Add 1 tsp sugar, give it a stir and let it bloom for 10 minutes until it looks foamy.

 After kneading, place the dough ball in a well-greased bowl.
 Allow to rise about 1 hour.
 This is known as the first proof.

 Gently poke it down to deflate.

 Cut a small piece of dough to be added on top of bread- this is optional.
 You can also just cut the dough into three equal parts.

 Begin to braid.